ubccr/xdmod-supremm/docs/customization.md

 The Application dimension in the SUPREMM realm allows filtering and grouping by the community software application that was run by each job.
-In the default configuation, the software application is inferred at job ingest time by comparing the paths to the executables with a list of known community applications.
+In the default configuration, the software application is inferred at job ingest time by comparing the paths to the executables with a list of known community applications.

-This list of applications is maintained in `/usr/share/xdmod/etl/js/config/supremm/application.json` The `application.json` file contains an ordered list of community applications and a corresponding set of regular expressions that are tested against the executable pathes.
-If an exectuable matches then the job is assigned the corresponding application.
-The applications are processed in order and the match with the highest prioity is used.
+This list of applications is maintained in `/usr/share/xdmod/etl/js/config/supremm/application.json` The `application.json` file contains an ordered list of community applications and a corresponding set of regular expressions that are tested against the executable paths.
+If an executable matches then the job is assigned the corresponding application.
+The applications are processed in order and the match with the highest priority is used.
 If no match is found then the application is assigned to 'uncategorized'.
 If no executable path information is available then the application is assigned 'NA'.